SDWebImage/SDWebImageLinkPlugin/README.md

 }];
 ```

-#### Using LPMetadata
+#### Using LPLinkMetadata

-Note: You can always read and write the `LPMetadata` object on the associated `NSURL` object, to provide an exist metadata from your serialization solution, or update the metadata.
+Note: You can always read and write the `LPLinkMetadata` object on the associated `NSURL` object, to provide an exist metadata from your serialization solution, or update the metadata.
 If the provided URL have an associated metadata, we don't do extra query with [LPMetadataProvider](https://developer.apple.com/documentation/linkpresentation/lpmetadataprovider?language=objc).

 + Objective-C